misteina/short-url/README.md

 ASSUMPTIONS
 -----------

-I assumed that authentication wasn't necessary since it is only a demo.
+1. I assumed that authentication wasn't necessary since it is only a demo.

+2. I may have possibly a mistake somewhere which I didn't notice.
+Nobody is above mistake so I hope I will be pardoned. :-)